poojarj055/SpringBoot/Spring Revision/DetailedNotes.md

-Absolutely!
 Here’s an in-depth explanation of each point mentioned earlier.
 These details should give you a strong foundation in the Spring Framework before moving on to Spring Boot.

 ### 1. **Introduction to the Spring Framework**
    - **Overview**: